Kaewdisorn/TrackAI/README.md

 # 🛰️ TrackAI

 **TrackAI** is a real-time location tracking platform with simulation and monitoring capabilities.
-It demonstrates full-stack engineering and optional AI integration via FastAPI.
+It demonstrates full-stack engineering and AI integration via FastAPI.